 As part of her work with Fireside, Michelle was a Hugo Award finalist (under the name Chelle Parker) in 2019 and 2020.

-When off the clock, Chelle devotes a significant portion of her time to her role as the Program Co-Chair for Readercon, a world-renowned conference on imaginative literature; there, she helps develop the program and select panelists, helps build and edit their bios, and also edits the annual Program Guide and Souvenir Book.
+When off the clock, Chelle devotes a significant portion of her time to her role as the Program Co-Chair for Readercon, a world-renowned conference on imaginative literature; there, she helps develop the program and select panelists, as well as editing their bio-bibliographies, the annual Program Guide, and the annual Souvenir Book.
 She also volunteers as a grants juror for the Speculative Literature Foundation.

 Though her heart lies with speculative fiction, Chelle has edited nonfiction work including academic papers for PhD candidates, candid memoirs, and self-help books.
-With over ten years of editing experience, she will happily apply her keen eye for detail to just about anything, whether it's a press release, thesis proposal, newsletter, or novella.
+With over ten years of editing experience, she will happily apply her keen eye for detail to just about anything.
 A good editor is there to support you and help you polish your work until it shines.

 Author of Over 150 Published Short Stories

 I've found Michelle's timeliness, attention to detail, and sensitivity to nuance to be completely invaluable.

 Author & Disability Activist

 Michelle is probably one of the most dedicated and committed persons that I have had the pleasure of working with.
 Her timeliness and attention to detail are to be greatly admired.